 According to the California Legislature, the vast majority of joint tenancies in California are used as a will substitute among family members.
 In a joint tenancy, the survivor among the title holders “inherits” the property.
 This is different from holding the property as tenants in common, in which case each party owns a percentage interest in the property; if one passes, their percentage would go to the deceased person’s heirs.
 Real estate lawyers are reluctant to suggest joint tenancy because of the risks involved (though escrow officers suggest it).
 A joint tenancy requires a great amount of trust in the co-parties, because any joint tenant may sever the joint tenancy at any time by recording a deed.
 Thus, John Doe, joint tenant, could deed his interest to himself as John Doe, tenant in common, at any time, and the other owners of the property would never know.
 The result would be that the parties are no longer joint tenants, but are now tenants in common.
-Sacramento real estate attorneys commonly see this happen with estranged couples who bought property as tenants in common.
+Sacramento real estate attorneys commonly see this happen with estranged couples who bought property as joint tenants.
 One unexpected result of this problem surprised two Marin County brothers in a recent court case, when one brother deeded his interest to himself as tenant in common.
 This triggered reassessment, and they got hit with a huge tax bill.

 In Benson v.
 Marin County Assessment Appeals Board, Mom was joint tenant with good son.
 After mom died, good son owned the property outright.
 He put his ungrateful brother on title as joint tenants.
 Ten years later Ungrateful severed the joint tenancy by recording a grant deed in which he granted to himself his interest as a tenant in common.
 The County Assessor felt this triggered the reassessment provisions, the assessed value of the house went up, and the property tax increased an additional $2,683 per year.
 Ungrateful brought this lawsuit claiming that severing the joint tenancy did not constitute a change in ownership for reassessment purposes, but was merely a change in the way title was held..